-The lower the f-number, the more light will come through the lens (smaller number = larger hole).
-The higher the f-number, the less light will come through the lens to reach the sensor (larger number = smaller hole).
-Make sense?
+A small aperture has a higher f-stop, so less light will come through the lens to reach the sensor (larger number = smaller hole).

 When you’re setting up for a shot, keep this tip in mind:

-- The higher the number, more of your shot will be in focus.
+- The higher the number, the more of your shot will be in focus.

-- The lower the number, less of your shot will be in focus.
+- The lower the number, the less of your shot will be in focus.

-As for how you should use aperture in the context of your shot, you can ask yourself a few questions:
+As for how you should use aperture in the context of your shot, here are a few considerations:

-- If so, you may want to use a lower aperture (f1.8).
-A lower aperture will create more depth of field.
-Less things will be in focus, and it would create a dynamic looking shot.
+If so, you may want to use a lower aperture (f/1.8).
+The lower the number, the more shallow the depth of field.
+Less things will be in focus, and the setting will create a dynamic-looking shot.

-- If you’re still fuzzy on what setting to pick, try a couple of shots!
+If you’re still fuzzy on what setting to pick, go ahead and try a couple of shots!
 Take a couple shots at one f-stop, and if you don’t like that look, adjust accordingly.